 El Valle de Anton

 El Valle is a beautiful town in the mountains around 2 hours west of Panama City.
-This area has many upland trails and is great for spotting some of the Western Highland species without having to travel to the other side of Panama.
+This area has many upland trails for birding and is great for spotting some of the Western Highland species without having to travel to the other side of Panama.
 This destination is a little far for a day-trip, but can be incorporated into a multi-day trip to include some of our other destinations.

 Please Contact Us for more details and availability.